klgit23/DevOps-Project-fromCloudChamp/README.md

-This is a netflix devsecops demo project from cloud champ.
+This is a netflix devsecops demo project from cloud champ for learning purpose